-Businesses that have grown beyond the capabilities of the entry-level accounting tools and spreadsheets they used to get their operations off the ground typically turn to cloud-based enterprise resource planning (ERP) systems to increase efficiency.
+Businesses that have grown beyond the capabilities of the entry-level accounting tools like Xero, MYOB, AccountRight and QuickBooks, and spreadsheets they used to get their operations off the ground typically turn to cloud-based enterprise resource planning (ERP) systems to increase efficiency.
 Similarly, businesses stuck on dated versions of on-premises ERP software are also looking to cloud-based ERP to capitalise on this delivery model's intrinsic benefits.

 For companies in this position, two software providers often wind up on the short list: NetSuite and Microsoft Dynamics 365.
 Both have a rich history in the ERP market and a comprehensive set of features for businesses across multiple industries.
 They both provide a single source of data from across the company and enable automation that saves their customers time and money.